Upgrade Splunk Enterprise Security in a search head cluster environment

 As of 7.3.0, Splunk Enterprise has four deployer modes for pushing application configuration changes to search head cluster members.

-The previous behavior for pushing the app bundle from the deployer to the members was to merge the
+merge_to_default option pushes the app bundle from the deployer to the members and merges the

 $SPLUNK_HOME/shcluster/apps/<appname>/local folders of the deployer to overwrite the